Economy of Tamil Nadu: Banking

-The following are the list of Banks based in Tamil Nadu.

 Transportation

 Tamil Nadu has a well established transportation system that connects all parts of the state.
 This is partly responsible for the investment in the state.
 Though the present transportation system is substantial, it needs to be developed further to keep pace with the rapid increase in use.
 Tamil Nadu is served by an extensive road network in terms of its spread and quality, providing links between urban centres, agricultural market-places and rural habitations in the countryside.

 Road

 There are 28 national highways in the state, covering a total distance of 5036 km.
 The state is also a terminus for North-South Corridor Road (NH44) and the Golden Quadrilateral project that is 99.2% completed as of 31 July 2010.
 Chennai Mofussil Bus Terminus is the largest bus terminal in Tamil Nadu.
 The state has a total road length of 167,000 km, of which 60,628 km are maintained by Highways Department.
 This is nearly 2.5 times higher than the density of all-India road network.
 It ranks second with a share of over 20% in total road projects under operation in the public-private partnership model.
 It is currently working on upgrading its road network, though the pace of work is considered slow.